Green national product: Criticism of gross national product

 The gross national product (GNP) measures the welfare of a nation's economy through the aggregate of products and services produced in that nation.
-Although GNP is a proficient measurement of the magnitude of the economy, many economists, environmentalists and citizens have been arguing the validity of the GNP in respect to measuring welfare.
+Although GNP is a measurement of the magnitude of the economy, many economists, environmentalists and citizens have been arguing the validity of the GNP in respect to measuring welfare.
 Joseph Stiglitz, Nobel Prize–winning economist, states that this standard measurement for any national economy has become deficient as a measure of long-term economic health in the recently resource-driven and globalizing world.
 Critics suggest that GNP often includes the environment on the wrong side of the balance sheet because if someone first pollutes and then another person cleans the pollution, both activities add to GNP making environmental degradation frequently look good for the economy.
 Critics of mainstream economics complain that GNP compiles spending that makes us worse off, spending that allows us to stay in the same place, and spending that makes us better off all in a single measure, giving a nation no clue if they are making progress or not.
 Manfred Max-Neef, Chilean economist, explains that politicians feel that it is irrelevant whether the spending is productive, unproductive, or destructive.
 In this sense, it is common to see political policies that call to depredate a natural resource in order to increase the GNP.
 To take into account the environmental depredation and resource depletion, there is a call to shift away from the traditional GNP and construct an assessment of national product that takes into account environmental effects.

 History

 Measure of economic welfare

 Ever since the Industrial Revolution, scientists and economists have warned of an inflection point for the United States economy where expansion is inevitably limited by the steadily decreasing availability of natural resources.
-In 1973, William D. Nordhaus and James Tobin, Yale economists, were the first to question the GNP in "Is growth obsolete?".
-Nordhaus and Tobin developed a Measure of Economic Welfare (MEW) and stated that welfare must be sustainable, in the sense that nations that devour their stock of capital are not as "well" as the national income would suggest.
+In 1973, Yale economists William D. Nordhaus and James Tobin were the first to question the GNP in "Is growth obsolete?".
+Nordhaus and Tobin developed a Measure of Economic Welfare (MEW) and stated that welfare must be sustainable, since nations that devour their stock of capital are not as "well" as the national income would suggest.